SpaceRanchDAO/Documentation/Funding Strategy/NFT Membership Fundraiser/README.md

     - Scheduled tours of the hanger are available to the ranks of Ensign, Luietenant, Commander and Captain.

 - **Launch Center**
-    - Scheduled tours of the Launch Center are available to the ranks of Ensign, Luietenant, Commander and Captain.
+    - Scheduled tours of the Launch Center are available to all ranks and the general public.

 - **Cattle, Bison, Buffalo Ranch**
     - One of the key features of the SpaceRanch is that it will remain a working ranch with regenerative agricultural principles.
-Meat and goods from the ranch will be available to all members at wholesale prices, and available to the local communities.
+Meat and goods from the ranch will be available to all members at wholesale prices, and will be made available to the local community.

 ## Digital Emmersive Environment